BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 The two confusions compound, because if you ask for an uncreated instance variable with the same name as a class attribute, Python quietly returns the class attribute.
-If at some later point the instance variable is created (by assigning something to its identifier), the object will from then on produce the instance variable instead of the class attribute.
+If at some later point the instance variable of the same name is created (by assigning something to its identifier), the object will from then on produce the instance variable instead of the class attribute.
 The same behavior that makes a class attribute look like a default value can cause subtle bugs.

-To see this in action, we need a function to display the inside of classes and objects:
+To see this in action, we need a function that displays the inside of classes and objects:

 ```python